History of Thailand: Central Thailand

 Around the tenth century, the city-states of Dvaravati merged into the mandalas of: Lavo (modern Lopburi) and Suvarnabhumi (modern Suphan Buri).
-According to a legend in the Northern Chronicles, in 903, a king of Tambralinga invaded and took Lavo and installed a Malay prince on the Lavo throne.
-The Malay prince was married to a Khmer princess who had fled an Angkorian dynastic bloodbath.
-The son of the couple contested the Khmer throne and became Suryavarman I (1006–1050), thus bringing Lavo under Khmer domination through marital union.
+A legend in the Northern Chronicles has a king of Tambralinga invade and take Lavo in 903 and install a Malay prince on its throne.
+The prince married a Khmer princess who had fled an Angkorian dynastic bloodbath, and their son contested the Khmer throne and became Suryavarman I (1006–1050), a connection through which Lavo is said to have come under Khmer domination.
 Suryavarman I also expanded into the Khorat Plateau (later styled "Isan"), constructing many temples.

-Suryavarman, however, had no male heirs and Lavo again became independent.
-After the death of King Narai of Lavo, the Lavo kingdom was plunged into a bloody civil war.
-The Khmer Empire under Suryavarman II took advantage by invading Lavo and installed his son as the King of Lavo.
-The repeated but discontinued Khmer domination eventually Khmerized Lavo.
-Lavo was transformed from a Theravadin Mon Dvaravati city into a Hindu Khmer one.
-Lavo became the entrepôt of Khmer culture and power of the Chao Phraya river basin.
-The bas-relief at Angkor Wat shows a Lavo army as one of the subordinates to Angkor.
-One interesting note is that a Tai army was shown as part of the Lavo army, a century before the establishment of the Sukhothai Kingdom.